pocesar/node-stratum/README.md

 // these settings can be changed using Server.defaults as well, for every new server up var server = Server.create({
   /**
-   * Coin daemons, will spawn a process for each enabled process */ coinds  : {
-    'bitcoin' : {
-      enable  : false,                // enable this coind path    : '/usr/bin/bitcoind',  // path to the coind daemon to spawn user    : 'user',               // RPC username, setting to true will generate a random 16 bytes username
-      password: 'password',           // RPC password, setting to true will generate a random 32 bytes password port    : 8332,                 // RPC port
-      host    : '127.0.0.1',          // RPC host
-      args    : []                    // extra args to pass to the daemon },
-    'litecoin': {
-      enable  : false,                 // enable this coind path    : '/usr/bin/litecoind',  // path to the coind daemon to spawn user    : 'user',                // RPC username, setting to true will generate a random 16 bytes username
-      password: 'password',            // RPC password, setting to true will generate a random 32 bytes password port    : 9332,                  // RPC port
-      host    : '127.0.0.1',           // RPC host
-      args    : []                     // extra args to pass to the daemon },
-    'ppcoin'  : {
-      enable  : false,                 // enable this coind path    : '/usr/bin/ppcoind',    // path to the coind daemon to spawn user    : 'user',                // RPC username, setting to true will generate a random 16 bytes username
-      password: 'password',            // RPC password, setting to true will generate a random 32 bytes password port    : 9902,                  // RPC port
-      host    : '127.0.0.1',           // RPC host
-      args    : []                     // extra args to pass to the daemon },
-    'primecoin'  : {
-      enable  : false,                 // enable this coind path    : '/usr/bin/primecoind', // path to the coind daemon to spawn user    : 'user',                // RPC username, setting to true will generate a random 16 bytes username
-      password: 'password',            // RPC password, setting to true will generate a random 32 bytes password port    : 9911,                  // RPC port
-      host    : '127.0.0.1',           // RPC host
-      args    : []                     // extra args to pass to the daemon }
-  },
-  /**
    * RPC to listen interface for this server
    */
   rpc     : {